tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - This is function composition.

-Back to the chocolate factory.
+🍫 Back to the chocolate factory.

 - We have been thinking about the problem, and those conveyor belts are taking up too much space.
 - Why not just stack the machines right on top of each other.
 Genius!
 - We install the machines in this way, and everything goes well for six months.
 - Then the CEO comes to us again, saying that the workers are complaining about the setup.
-- The stack of machines has two many switches and wires everywhere, it's a mess.
+- The stack of machines has too many switches and wires everywhere, it's a mess.
 - Is there any way to invent one machine that can do everything?
-- 🍫 ⬅️ ⬅️ ⬅️ melted chocolate
-- We think about this, and decide that to maintain the machine we would need to have access to each of the operations.
+- We think about this, and decide that to maintain the one machine, we would need to access each of its operations separately.

-Back to the code.
+💻 Back to the code.

 - We have the same problem: calculating the shipping and adding to the total are stacked on top of each other.
 - It is hard to reason about each one independently.
-- So we decide to write a function called `shippingRate` - our new machine.
+- So we decide to write a function called `shippingRate` - our new singular machine.

 ```js
 function shippingRate(x) {